armandstanczak/ConditionalStatements/README.md

 # Set of excersices from w3resource

-This repository covers all 32 excersices from w3resource - "Conditional Statement" They were all completed using NetBeans
+This repository covers excersices from w3resource - "Conditional Statement" They were all completed using NetBeans

 ## Installation